NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_creating_service_catalog.rst

          shares visible.
 The config option can be set to ``default`` to retain the current value for existing Manila shares on subsequent restarts of the Manila service.

+.. [#f3] The NFS Extra Specs are only available for  ``DHSS=True`` backends that run on
+         ONTAP storage 9.4 or greater.
+The user should guarantee that the scheduler will allocate the share to a backend with those criteria, otherwise the NFS Extra Specs will have no effect.